nhmood/watson-ruby/README.md

 This parameter is used to both list currently established remotes as well as setup new ones.
 If passed without any options, the currently established remotes will be listed.
 If passed with a github or bitbucket argument, watson will proceed to ask some questions to set up the corresponding remote.

+### -s, --show [ALL, CLEAN, DIRTY]
+This parameter is used to specify which types of files and entries are shown when watson is run.
+If passed with the `clean` argument, only files that watson did *NOT* find issues in will be displayed.
+If passed with the `dirty` argument, only files that watson *DID* find issues in will be displayed.
+If passed with the `all` argument, watson will display all files, regardless of their issue status.
+The default behavior of watson is the `all` option.

 ### -t, --tags [TAGS]